davesean/QuestionClassifierAPI/README.md

 # QuestionClassifierAPI

-A basic Flask API that takes in two values and return either 0 or 1.
+A basic Flask API that takes in two values and returns either 0 or 1.

 # Local